 How much money can you make by renting your home as a filming location?

+So how much money can you make by listing your home as a filming location?
 While rates can vary depending on your home’s size and location, you can earn some serious cash even by renting your home out for a single day.
-In a popular filming city, you can start by listing your home anywhere from $100-$300 per hour.
-That’s as much as $1,200-$3,600 for a 12-hour shooting session!
+In a popular filming city, you can start by listing your home anywhere from $100 – $300 per hour.
+That’s as much as $1,200 – $3,600 for a 12-hour shooting session!

 If that seems like a staggering number, it’s actually relatively modest for a budget filmmaker, considering that the alternative is building a set for hundreds of thousands of dollars.
 In the film industry, it’s standard to pay the homeowner their monthly mortgage payment for every day of filming.